Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

 Making Music Together in Akre, Kurdistan

-We looked around for a bit, took some photos and talked to the restaurant owner.
-After a half an hour we sat down and one guy of the group had a Kurdisch instrument, a so-called lute.
+We looked around for a bit, took some photos, and talked to the restaurant owner.
+After half an hour we sat down and one guy of the group had a Kurdish instrument, a so-called lute.
 He started to sing, and the people form the other tables joined in!

 The Market